pnp91/PersonalProjects/README.md

 # PersonalProjects
-Working with ideas of collaborated team to work on in house projects
+Working with ideas for In-house projects as a collaborated duo team